 If you are using Microsoft Active Directory for your KDC, see Microsoft documentation to create a principal and keytab for Hive.
-The principal must be named hive (cload balancer fully qualified domain names and the keytab must contain all of the Hive
+The principal must be named hive/<load_balancer_fully_qualified_domain_name> and the keytab must contain all of the Hive host keytabs for your cluster.